acoupi/acoupi/docs/howtoguide/programs.md

 To define an _acoupi_ program, you need to specify three key elements:

 - **Tasks**: These are the individual units of work carried out by your program.
-    Think of them as the building blocks of your sensor's behavior.
+    Think of them as the building blocks of your sensor's behaviour.
-    Each task has a specific purpose, whether it's recording audio or runnning a model.
+    Each task has a specific purpose, whether it's recording audio or running a model.
     When defining a task, you specify:

       - _Functionality_: What the task actually does.
       - _Scheduling_: When and how often the task runs (e.g., continuously, at specific intervals, triggered by an event).
       - _Dependencies_: How the task relates to other tasks in the program (e.g., does it need to run before or after another task?).

-* **Configuration Schema**: This acts as a blueprint for customizing your program.
+* **Configuration Schema**: This acts as a blueprint for customising your program.
     It defines the parameters and options that users can modify to adjust the program's behavior.
     A well-defined schema ensures your program is flexible and adaptable to different needs and scenarios.